Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

-We conduct our experiments on three datasets including CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100, and Tiny-ImageNet \cite{le2015tiny}, and consider the standard training method and several state-of-the-art methods as comparison methods: Adversarial Training method: SAT \cite{madry2017towards}, Adversarial Robustness Distillation methods: ARD \cite{goldblum2020adversarially} and RSLAD \cite{zi2021revisiting}; Mitigating Trade-off methods: TRADES \cite{zhang2019theoretically} and SCORE \cite{pang2022robustness}. \textbf{Student and Teacher Networks. } Here we consider two student networks for CIFAR-10 and CIFAR-100 including ResNet-18 \cite{he2016deep} and MobileNet-v2 \cite{sandler2018mobilenetv2}.
+\textbf{Student and Teacher Networks. } Here we consider two student networks for CIFAR-10 and CIFAR-100 including ResNet-18 \cite{he2016deep} and MobileNet-v2 \cite{sandler2018mobilenetv2}.
 For Tiny-ImageNet, we select PreActResNet-18 \cite{he2016identity} and MobileNet-v2 following previous work.
 As for teacher models, we choose clean teacher networks including ResNet-56 for CIFAR-10, WideResNet-22-6 \cite{zagoruyko2016wide} for CIFAR-100, and PreActResNet-34 \cite{he2016identity} for Tiny-ImageNet.
 Three robust teacher networks include WideResNet-34-10 for CIFAR-10, WideResNet-70-16 \cite{gowal2020uncovering} for CIFAR-100, and PreActResNet-34 for Tiny-ImageNet.
 For CIFAR-10, WideResNet-34-10 is trained using TRADES \cite{zhang2019theoretically}; For CIFAR-100, we use the WideResNet-70-16 model provided by Gowal et al. \cite{gowal2020uncovering}; In Addition, for Tiny-ImageNet, we use PreActResNet-34 trained by TRADES \cite{zhang2019theoretically} as the robust teacher.
-The whole teachers are pre-trained and will not be changed during the training process.
+The teachers are pre-trained and will not be changed during the training process.
 The performance of these teacher models is shown in Table \ref{table:1}.